KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 It bears reiterating:

-> `std::move` does not perform the move.It is nothing more than a cast from an
+> `std::move` does not perform the move.
+It is nothing more than a cast from an
-> lvalue to an rvalue, to allow an actual move to happen (e.g. by causing a appropriate
+> lvalue to an rvalue, to allow an actual move to happen (e.g. by causing an
-> move constructor to be called).
+> appropriate move constructor to be called).

 ---------------------------------------